gboysking/openai-chat-session-manager/README.md

 # OpenAI Chat Session Manager

 OpenAI Chat Session Manager is a TypeScript module designed to manage chat sessions with an AI model (default : GPT-3.5 Turbo) through the OpenAI API.
 This module provides a convenient way to store and retrieve chat histories, utilizing AWS DynamoDB for storage.
+It is based on the implementation described in [this blog post](https://tobelinuxer.tistory.com/70).

 ## Features